mvanderkamp/westures-core/README.md

 type     | String   | The name of the gesture as specified by its designer. target   | Element  | The Element that is associated with the recognized gesture.

-If data properties returned by a hook clashes with one of these properties, the value from the hook gets precedent and the default is overwritten.
+If data properties returned by a hook have a name collision with one of these properties, the value from the hook gets precedent and the default is overwritten.

 ## Nomenclature and Origins